Risk Horizons: Structured Hypothesis Spaces for Longitudinal Clinical Prediction: Introduction

-One approach to recovering structure is to incorporate external biomedical knowledge bases such as UMLS \citep{bodenreider2004unified} to provide relations and hierarchies \citep{qu2025medieval}.
-However, these resources can be difficult to operationalize at scale: they merge overlapping vocabularies, include redundant or weakly specified relations, and vary widely in granularity across concept types.
-In contrast, widely used medical coding systems, such as ICD-10 \citep{world2004international} for diagnoses and the Anatomical Therapeutic Chemical (ATC) classification \citep{who_atc} for medications, provide reliable and universally available \emph{deterministic} hierarchical structure.
-While typically shallow, these hierarchies encode clinically meaningful abstraction (coarse-to-fine groupings) in a way that is consistent across institutions and datasets.
+Clinical knowledge resources provide partial structure for this problem, but not the full hypothesis space required for longitudinal prediction.
+External biomedical knowledge bases such as UMLS \citep{bodenreider2004unified} provide broad relations and hierarchies, but can be difficult to operationalize at scale due to heterogeneous vocabularies and weakly specified relations.
+In contrast, coding systems such as ICD-10 \citep{world2004international} and the Anatomical Therapeutic Chemical classification \citep{who_atc} provide reliable hierarchical organization of clinical events.
+However, these hierarchies do not explicitly encode cross-modal or temporal relationships among diagnoses, procedures, and medications.
+Such dependencies must therefore be inferred from longitudinal data, where they are often sparse or weakly observed.

-Yet hierarchies alone do not capture the full complexity of longitudinal EHRs: clinically meaningful dependencies frequently span modalities and unfold over time.
-Diagnoses precede treatments, medications affect laboratory values, and these interactions are rarely explicit in the data.
-Importantly, longitudinal EHRs still encode such relationships implicitly through co-occurrence patterns and temporal ordering across visits.
-This motivates complementing deterministic hierarchies with data-driven association signals computed directly from patient trajectories, which can recover cross-modal and temporal structure without relying on noisy external ontologies.

-Representing both hierarchical abstraction and data-driven associations in a unified framework raises a central modeling question: \emph{what geometry best supports this structure?} Euclidean embeddings treat distances isotropically and provide no native notion of containment or directionality, making it difficult to represent abstraction and progression consistently.
-Hyperbolic geometry, by contrast, offers an inductive bias well-suited to hierarchical organization and asymmetric relationships \citep{nickel2017poincare,ganea2018hyperbolic}.
-In this work, we embed clinical concepts in hyperbolic space, summarize visits using hyperbolic barycenters, and exploit geometric directionality to support structure-aware retrieval of plausible future clinical events.

-Finally, while LLMs offer powerful semantic reasoning capabilities, their direct application to raw longitudinal EHRs is constrained by context limits and a lack of structured grounding \citep{zhou2025evaluating,qu2025medieval}.
-Naively linearizing long, multi-modal histories can increase hallucination risk and produce clinically inconsistent predictions.
-We therefore treat LLMs as \emph{inference-time reasoning modules} that operate over a compact, structured set of retrieved candidates rather than over raw EHR sequences.
-By constraining LLMs to rerank clinically plausible events derived from structured representations, we combine hyperbolic structure as a strong prior with LLM semantic reasoning, while reducing hallucinations by restricting the output space.

-We introduce \textbf{GRAIL} (Geometric Reasoning Augmented Inference with LLMs), a framework that integrates deterministic coding-system hierarchies, data-driven cross-modal associations, hyperbolic representation learning, and structure-aware retrieval for longitudinal EHR modeling.
-GRAIL constructs a unified clinical graph, embeds it in hyperbolic space, compresses each visit into a denoised \emph{Central Event}, and retrieves a structured \emph{Risk Horizon} of candidate future events.
-LLMs are optionally used to rerank retrieved candidates at inference time.
-Our main contributions are: